openvinotoolkit/openvino/src/frontends/ir/docs/support_new_opset.md

 # How to support a new OpenVINO opset

 Adding a new opset to the OpenVINO IR Frontend is a very frequent task.
-When we introduce a new operation set, we must also support it inside the Frontend.
+When you introduce a new operation set, you must also support it inside the Frontend.

 To do this, you need to add a new line to the constructor of the `InputModelIRImpl` class: